btlines/alpakkanamo/README.md

 A truly non-blocking Dynamo client (based on alpakka) for Scanamo.

+An alpakka-based interpreter is now directly available in [Scanamo](https://github.com/guardian/scanamo).

 ## Context

 Most of the Scala libraries for DynamoDB rely on the AWS Java client which offers limited performance (performs blocking HTTP calls):